Juhani

 - Gaining respect of professionalism

-Quality management approach was seen essential for company's business
+The QM approach was seen essential for company's business

 success and for relationships or partnerships with customers and

 suppliers.
-In fact, quality management equals quality of management
+In fact, quality management equals quality of management, and QA practices to create and strengthen confidence

 among organization's customers and other stakeholders.
 The well-known